3S (Science, Society and Sustainability) Research Group

 Tags

-behaviour change civil society Climate Change climate politics communities of practice community currencies community energy complementary currencies democracy domestication domestic energy use emerging technologies Energy energy demand energy economics energy practices energy publics energy system energy transitions expertise geography grassroots innovations Innovation local currencies low carbon housing mapping participation mediators multi-level perspective niches Passivhaus politics public engagement public participation Public participation expertise publics Realising Transition Pathways reflexivity Science and Technology Studies smart meters social innovation social practice theory socio-technical change strategic niche management sustainability teaching technology transition transition initiatives transitions water
+algorithms behaviour change citizen science civil society Climate Change climate politics communities of practice community currencies community energy democracy domestication emerging technologies Energy energy demand energy practices energy publics energy system energy transitions energy vulnerability expertise fuel poverty geography grassroots innovations history of science Innovation low carbon housing mapping participation multi-level perspective niches politics public engagement public participation Public participation expertise publics Realising Transition Pathways reflexivity responsible innovation risk reduction Science and Technology Studies smart meters social innovation social practice theory socio-technical change strategic niche management sustainability teaching technology transition transitions water

 Enter your email address to follow this website and receive notifications of new posts by email.